 No you don't have to have a liquor licence - an amendment to the Sale of Liquor Act (1999) exempts hosts from the requirement to have a licence.

 Should I have a smoke detector in my property?

-Part of our assessment criteria includes the inspection of a working smoke detector on the property and we do a brief check on the location of the exits guests would use in case of a fire and provide guidelines on sensible evacuation policies.
+Yes.
+You must have a working smoke detector on the property.
+It is also advisable you have signage to advise the location of the exits guests would use in case of a fire and provide guidelines on sensible evacuation policies.

 Prospective hosts are encouraged to use common sense in this regard.